“And it Stoned me to My Soul”

 Degeneration can lead to a narrowing of the spinal canal.
 This narrowing can lead to low back pain, numbness in the legs, and weakness.
 Stenosis often feels better when bending forward, and those suffering from it can have a forward-leaning, shuffling gait.
 There is no conservative cure for stenosis, but chiropractic care helps.

-Sciatica causes pain and sometimes tingling in the back of the leg from the low back and hip down as far as the foot.
+Sciatica causes pain and sometimes tingling in the back of the leg which can run from the low back and hip down as far as the foot.
 Sometimes weakness accompanies the pain.
 Trigger points also refer pain down the back of the leg.
 Dr. Smith is an expert at diagnosing and treating the various causes of leg pain and Sciatica in San Francisco.

 Hip pain can originate in a number of structures: muscles in the low back, the hip flexors, damaged structures in the hip, the SI joint, and pelvic musculature.
 Damage to the abdominals related to pregnancy often leads to hip and low back pain.
 Hip pain often goes undiagnosed for years and can be a progressive problem.